Scott Goldblatt: University of Texas swimming

+2000 Olympic Silver medal in 4 x 200 relay

 In July 2000 he qualified for the United States Olympic Team.
-In Sydney, Goldblatt finished ninth in the 200-meter Freestyle and won a Silver medal as a member of the 4x200 Freestyle Relay.
+In Sydney, Goldblatt finished ninth in the 200-meter Freestyle qualifier, just missing the finals by .04 seconds, but was pleased to win a Silver medal as a member of the 4x200 Freestyle Relay.
+Leading off the relay, he swam a 1:49.66, giving the U. S. team an excellent start, and becoming New Jersey's first Olympic medalist.
+The U.S. received their relay medals on September 19, 2000, at Sydney's International Aquatic Center.
 After not being ranked internationally for two years in the 200-meter Freestyle, Goldblatt was now ranked ninth in the world and was the sixth fastest American ever in the 200-meter Freestyle.

+2001 World Championships 4x200 Bronze

 After returning to Texas, he helped lead the team to another NCAA championship and won a fourth straight relay title while breaking the American Record in the 4x200 Freestyle Relay.
-Goldblatt then qualified for the 2001 World Championships where he won a Bronze Medal, and finished the year ranked 11th in the 200 Freestyle.
+Goldblatt then qualified for the 2001 World Championships where he won a bronze medal, and finished the year ranked 11th in the 200 Freestyle.
+Scott led off the American team, and was followed by Nate Dusing, Chad Carvin, and Klete Keller, clocking a combined time of 7:13:69.4.

-In the fall of 2001, he learned that he had nerve damage in his left forearm that would require surgery.
-Goldblatt re-entered the pool in late December and had to basically learn how to swim with his left arm again.
-At the National Championships in March he scored a third-place finish in the 200-meter Freestyle, and won his first National Championship in the 400-meter Freestyle.
+In the fall of 2001, he was informed his left forearm had nerve damage that would require surgery.
+Goldblatt re-entered the pool in late December and had to relearn how to learn how to swim with his left arm.
+At the National Championships in March, he scored a third-place finish in the 200-meter Freestyle, and won his first national championship in the 400-meter Freestyle.

+2003 World Championships, Silver medal, 4x200 relay

 In the summer of 2002 he graduated from the University of Texas at the same time he was qualifying for the World Championship Team set to compete in 2003.
 At the same meet, he just missed qualifying for the Pan Pacific Championships to be held that August.
-At the World Championships Goldblatt won a Silver medal as a part of the 4x200 Freestyle Relay, and finished the year ranked eighth in world in the 200-meter Freestyle.
+At the World Championships in Barcelona, Goldblatt won a Silver medal as a part of the 4x200 American Freestyle Relay Team, though he did not swim in the final heat, and finished the year ranked eighth in world in the 200-meter Freestyle.

+He moved to Kansas City in early 2003 after marrying his wife Colleen in November, 2002 after she started a job in the Kansas City area.
+He originally met Colleen, who was from Topeka, Kansas, while he was attending the University of Texas.